ajryan/ajryan.github.com/source/_posts/2012-08-26-csharpreter-plugin-for-sublime-text.markdown

 categories: [tools, sublime-text, c-sharp]
 ---

 I have been really loving the [Sublime Text](http://www.sublimetext.com/) editor lately.
 It's quick, featureful, and extensible.
+I created a plugin that will build and run C# snippets from inside the editor.<!--more-->

 I write a lot of C#, and I often find myself wanting to check the behavior of a certain method or operator.
 My go-to tool for this has been [SnippetCompiler](http://www.sliver.com/dotnet/SnippetCompiler/), but now I'm trying to eliminate as many reasons for leaving my editor as possible.
 So, I created a plugin for Sublime Text that is inspired by SnippetCompiler - it takes the selected text and shoves it inside the main routine of a simple C# console app, builds it, and runs it.
 You can customize the "usings" and the boilerplate code auto-inserted at the end of the `Main` routine (currently prints a short message and reads a key).